udelcodes/udelcodes.github.io/cyber4.md

 *So why have High-Level Languages if they are just turned into a Low-Level Language?*

 - This is because Low-Level Languages are difficult to use and harder to understand then High-Level Languages.
-High-Level Languages are much more easier to read, write, and maintain.
+High-Level Languages are much easier to read, write, and maintain.
 If you think coding in general is hard, Assembly is that much harder.

 ### Why do we need to know this?